 --

 There are days like that.
 Everybody you meet is a dope.
+You begin to look in the glass and wonder.

 - Philip Marlowe (Raymond Chandler)